orangganjil/lendingclub-default-predictor/README.md

 #### Random Forest Classifier

 This model is a random forest classifier with 100 trees.
-It does the predicting and actually returns an array consisting of the probability the loan will not default and the probability it will.
-The API is only returning the probability of default, so the second field in the NumPy array.
+It does the predicting, returning an array consisting of the probability a loan will not default along with the probability it will.
+The API is only returning the probability of default - the second field returned by the model.

 ### Performance